ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-2. How can you convert the first name from the Worker table to uppercase?
+Q. How can you convert the first name from the Worker table to uppercase?

 <details ><summary><b>Answer</b></summary>
     <p>